MicrosoftDocs/customer-insights/ci-docs/data/data-unification-map-tables.md

 1. Select at least one table.

 1. For each selected table, identify the columns you want to use to match customer records and fields to include in the unified profile.
-These columns are called *Attributes*.
-You can select the required attributes individually from a table or include all attributes from a table by selecting the checkbox on the table level.
+You can select the required fields individually from a table or include all fields from a table by selecting the checkbox on the table level.
 You can search on keywords across all attributes and tables to select the required attributes you want to map.

    :::image type="content" source="media/m3_select_tables.png" alt-text="Screenshot of selected tables and columns.":::